Gene Rambo

-Gene Rambo (June 12, 1920 – February 21, 1988) was an American rodeo cowboy who competed in International Rodeo Association (IRA) events in the 1940s and 1950s.
+Gene Rambo (June 12, 1920 – February 21, 1988) was an American professional rodeo cowboy who competed in International Rodeo Association (IRA) events in the 1940s and 1950s.
 Rambo won the IRA's all-around cowboy season championship four times between 1946 and 1950.
-He took part in numerous disciplines, including saddle bronc riding, steer roping, steer wrestling, and tie-down roping.
-Rambo was inducted into the ProRodeo Hall of Fame in 1989.
+He took part in professional rodeo events that included bareback bronc riding, steer wrestling, team roping, saddle bronc riding, calf roping, and steer roping.

 Biography

 Rambo was born in San Miguel, California, on June 12, 1920.
 His father was a ranch foreman in Monterey County.
 By the age of seven, Rambo was helping to train horses.
 At the age of 17, he participated in a rodeo for the first time in 1937; he took part in bull riding in that event.
-At the 1938 Frontier Days rodeo in Prescott, Arizona, Rambo won "His first big rodeo money", according to The Oklahoman's Willard H. Porter.
+At the 1938 Frontier Days rodeo in Prescott, Arizona, Rambo won "his first big rodeo money", according to The Oklahoman's Willard H. Porter.
 Rambo went on to participate in International Rodeo Association (IRA) events.
 In 1944, he was the all-around champion at the Pendleton Round-Up and received the Sam Jackson Trophy for his effort.
 At a 1945 event in Madison Square Garden in New York City, Rambo suffered a broken bone in his shoulder and was forced to withdraw.

 In 1946, he won the all-around IRA season championship.
 Rambo was the season earnings leader in each of the five disciplines that comprised the IRA all-around standings, becoming the first cowboy to accomplish the feat.
 In addition, he was the first "to win an all-around world championship and the all-around championship of a major show all in 10 days' competition, plus three individual event championships for the show."
 Two years later, he claimed his second IRA all-around title.
 Rambo was the all-around champion, and the leading earner in saddle bronc riding and bareback bronc riding, in that year's Newhall-Saugus Rodeo, and he was the leader in two disciplines at Cheyenne Frontier Days.
 In 1949, he repeated as the all-around champion, becoming the first cowboy with three all-around season titles.
 At one San Francisco rodeo, he won around $4,000 in prize money; for the season, he earned 10,723 standings points and approximately $25,000 in earnings.
 That year, he also won the all-around competition at the Ellensburg Rodeo, and finished third in the Rodeo Cowboys Association (RCA) all-around cowboy season standings, behind Jim Shoulders and Bill Linderman.